2023 Solar Incentives Guide for Shafter, CA - Tax Credits & Rebates

 What are the environmental benefits of switching to solar?

-Solar energy is renewable — by changing where you get your energy, you can help reduce the strain on our planet's resources.
-Solar panels can also reduce your home's CO2 emissions by 250 pounds a year, or roughly 5,000 pounds over 20 years.
+Solar energy is renewable — by switching where you get your energy, you help reduce the strain on our planet's resources.
+You can also lower the CO2 emissions from your home by 250 pounds a year, or roughly 5,000 pounds over 20 years.

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you go over your plan with your local Shafter solar installation expert.
-They can help you with the plan for your project and educate you on the various incentives that you might or might not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Be sure to go over your plan with your local Shafter solar installation expert.
+They can help you as you plan for your project and give you an understanding of various incentives that you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.